Precision Mensuration

 better than a ball type.

-Expand into hole, lock & then measure the gage with a micrometer or caliper.
+measure the gauge with a micrometer or caliper.

-Left: The small hole gage is
+Left: The small (half-ball) hole gauge is

 expanded by the center wedge.

-Right: The telescoping inside gage posts spring outward, self-center & are then
+Right: The telescoping inside gauge posts spring outward,

-Full-ball, small hole gage set.
+Full-ball, small hole gauge set.

 0.061" to

-0.250" x 0.001" minus Class ZZ pin-gage set (190
+0.250" x 0.001" minus Class ZZ pin-gauge set (190

 pieces).